igorkry/tnt4j-streams/README.md

     When file changes, changed (appended) lines are read by stream and interpreted as single line is single activity event.
 Stream stops only when application gets terminated or some critical runtime error occurs.

-* Has customized parser to parse Apache Access Logs.
+* Customized parser for Apache Access Logs.

-* Has customized WMQ Trace Events stream (and parser).
+* Customized IBM MQ Trace Events stream (and parser).

 * It can be integrated with:
     * Logstash